bgpantojar/bgpantojar.github.io/about.md

 ---

 My name is Bryan German Pantoja-Rosero, I am 30 years old, and I was born and raised in Pupiales, Colombia.
-I am a doctoral candidate in the Earthquake Engineering and Structural Dynamics (EESD) laboratory at the Ecole Polytechnique Fédérale de Lausanne (EPFL).
+Currently, I am a post-doctoral researcher in the Earthquake Engineering and Structural Dynamics (EESD) laboratory at the Ecole Polytechnique Fédérale de Lausanne (EPFL).
 My research focuses on monitoring structural health using computer vision, artificial intelligence, and physics-based models.
 In